How to Build a Button

 If you are working on a smaller app, say one that shows only a few buttons at a time or with a small set of button variations, then abstracting your Button into a single functional Button component is totally fine.

-But we'd that encourage you to give the composable component API a try and see how you like it.
+But we'd that encourage you to give the compound component API a try and see how you like it.

 With the new Tamagui APIs, we look forward to never having to carefully add a forwardRef, re-jig the types, and then manually thread context just to share some props between parent and child components, especially when even after all of that we'd still somehow accidentally break memoization or scoped values!